KomodoPlatform/NotaryNodes/season6/candidates/strob/README.md

 For my third year, I was #1 and #2 in SH.

-I reached those scores by using the best hardware, solid maintenance schedule, monitoring 24/24, 7/7, 365/365, updating fast and having a plan B in case of problem: having quick turnaround solutions ready like spare servers, spare parts, redundant internet connections, UPS and DC accounts everywhere.
+I reached those scores by using the best hardware, solid maintenance schedule, monitoring 24/24, 7/7, 365/365, updating fast and having a plan B in case of problem: having quick turnaround solutions ready like redundant internet connections and DC accounts everywhere.
 I'm also always on Discord.

 If having `dedicated`, `reliable`, `serious`, `honest` and `respectful` NN operators is a :heavy_plus_sign: for you, vote for me, you won't be disappointed.